Clatrobe00/Team-Profile-Generator/homework.md

 WHEN I click on an email address in the HTML
 THEN my default email program opens and populates the TO field of the email with the address YES WHEN I click on the GitHub username
-THEN that GitHub profile opens in a new tab
+THEN that GitHub profile opens in a new tab YES
 WHEN I start the application
 THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number YES WHEN I enter the team manager’s name, employee ID, email address, and office number